-If you have any concerns or queries about how the NCIs handle your personal data, please contact the Data Protection Team at gdpr@churchofengland.org, call 020 7898 1344 or use the webform below.
+If you have any concerns or queries about how the NCIs handle your personal data, please contact the Data Protection Team at: gdpr@churchofengland.org or online at: National Church Institutions data protection | The Church of England or Tel: 020 7898 1344.

-You have the right to make a complaint at any time to the Information Commissioner online or by phone on 0303 123 1113 (local rate).
+You have the right to make a complaint at any time to the Information Commissioner online at: Data protection and personal information complaints tool | ICO, or by phone on 0303 123 1113 (local rate).

-Reference documents
+12. Reference documents: